martin-brennan/martin-brennan.com/_posts/2015-03-16-mocks-stubs-and-injections-unit-testing-in-angular-js.md

 ## 7. Stubbing Promises Using sinon-as-promised

-To simulate promises in your tests, you&#8217;ll want to use a combination of [sinon-as-promised](https://www.npmjs.com/package/sinon-as-promised) and the [$timeout](https://docs.angularjs.org/api/ng/service/$timeout) service in AngularJS.
+To simulate promises in your tests, you’ll want to use a combination of [sinon-as-promised](https://www.npmjs.com/package/sinon-as-promised) and the [$timeout](https://docs.angularjs.org/api/ng/service/$timeout) service in AngularJS.
 Sinon-as-promised just provides more functionality to sinon in order to stub out functions that return promises.
 The syntax looks like this, you can tell it what to return when the promise is resolved:

 ```javascript
 get: sinon.stub().resolves(() => {